Quartz vs Granite Countertops: What Is Better for Your Kitchen

 Quartz countertops maintenance routine includes daily use of soap or a mild household cleaner and warm water.
 And that’s it!
 No need to seal them either because they have a solid surface.
 This also means that quartz won’t hold bacteria and viruses.
 Many homeowners are attracted by quartz’s ability to handle coffee, juice, tomato, wine, and oil spills.
 It’s true, with quartz countertops you can be more relaxed, but you should still remove spills as soon as possible.

 Also, have in mind that quartz countertops can feature various finishes and some, like leather or concrete finishes will require more maintenance and care.
 For example, Calacatta Quartz and Carrara Quartz are good options that won’t give you any headaches as they usually come in a polished finish.

 Quartz vs Granite Countertops Appearance Comparison

 The difference between quartz and granite countertops in the look, style, and appearance is significant.
 The beauty is in the eye of a beholder and both granite and quartz have their strong points.
-If you love uniform, streamlined look, you’ll love quartz countertops.
+If you love a uniform, streamlined look, you’ll love quartz countertops.
 Granite countertops will most surely be your pick if you prefer the extraordinary, singular look.
 Explore the options each offers below.

 Gorgeous Looking Granite

 Each granite slab is different and unique, so if you want versatility, a wealth of choices, and a one-of-a-kind appearance countertop in your kitchen, choose granite.
-Granite is formed after the processes of cooling and solidifying of molten materials are done.
+Granite is formed after the processes of cooling and solidifying molten materials are done.
 These natural processes make granite so unique and gift it with an endless number of patterns, colors, and hues.
-Whether you’re looking for subtle looking slabs for your entire kitchen, or for a slab of striking appearance for your kitchen island, you will find an endless selection of granite countertops, in a wide variety of colors, patterns, veining, and swirls.
+Whether you’re looking for subtle-looking slabs for your entire kitchen, or for a slab of striking appearance for your kitchen island, you will find an endless selection of granite countertops, in a wide variety of colors, patterns, veining, and swirls.
 Granite colors range from black and gray to white, and even orange and red.

 If you’re looking to complement the traditional style of your kitchen, look for brown, green, and burgundy granite color options.
 In case you prefer modern, minimalist style kitchens, but you still insist on a unique appearance slab, look into white granite types.
 They are never simply white like quartz can be, but they are stunning and will successfully complement your contemporary kitchen.
 Black Granite Countertops are also well–worth exploring.

 Quartz is manufactured synthetically.
 This means that coloring is included in the process.
 Quartz countertops are far more consistent than granite countertops.
 At times, slabs can even be made to order with the exact texture, color, and pattern that you want.
 The main benefit here is the control this gives to the homeowner.